4k4xs4pH1r3/offensive-security/SuperCluster/supercluster.md

 2. Install required software: Install the necessary software packages for cluster computing, such as OpenMPI or MPICH.
 These packages allow you to write and execute parallel code across multiple nodes.

-3. Configure the network: You need to configure the network settings for each laptop to be able to communicate with each other.
+3. Configure the network: You need to configure the network settings for each device to be able to communicate with each other.
 You can connect them using a network switch or a router.
 Alternatively, you can use Wi-Fi if all devices support it.

 4. Set up SSH: Secure Shell (SSH) is a network protocol that allows you to access and control one computer from another over a secure channel.
-You need to set up SSH on each laptop to enable remote access and control.
+You need to set up SSH on each device to enable remote access and control.

-5. Configure the cluster: Configure the cluster by creating a file that contains the IP addresses of each laptop and the number of processors available on each laptop.
+5. Configure the cluster: Configure the cluster by creating a file that contains the IP addresses of each device and the number of processors available on each device.
 You can use the MPI tool to launch and run parallel jobs across the cluster.

 6. Test the cluster: Test the cluster by running some simple parallel applications, such as calculating the value of pi or matrix multiplication.